MrBacon1-1/EncryptX/README.md

 If you are not using a pre compiled exe you will need the following:

-`pip install cryptography pyperclip keyboard customtkinter CTkMessagebox pyautogui bs4`
+`pip install cryptography pyperclip keyboard customtkinter CTkMessagebox pyautogui bs4 requests`

 Operating System: 64-bit Windows 10 or Windows 11